lyrethra/lyrethra/README.md

 ### 👤 About Me

-* 🚀 Currently learning and building small projects
+🚀 Currently learning and building small projects
-* 🧠 Interested in web development and cyber security
+🧠 Interested in web development and cyber security
-* 🔐 Exploring system fundamentals and security concepts
-* 🌐 Enjoy learning by experimenting and breaking things safely
-* 🎮 Gamer who codes for fun

 <hr>